Concrete Pumping (NASDAQ:BBCP) Issues FY 2021 Earnings Guidance

 Concrete Pumping (NASDAQ:BBCP) updated its FY 2021 earnings guidance on Tuesday.
 The company provided EPS guidance of $- for the period.
 The company issued revenue guidance of $300 million-310 million, compared to the consensus revenue estimate of $310.25 million.

-A number of brokerages have recently weighed in on BBCP.
-Zacks Investment Research cut Concrete Pumping from a hold rating to a sell rating in a research note on Tuesday.
-Robert W. Baird lifted their price objective on Concrete Pumping from $10.00 to $11.00 and gave the company an outperform rating in a research note on Tuesday.
-One analyst has rated the stock with a sell rating, one has issued a hold rating and three have given a buy rating to the company’s stock.
-The company has an average rating of Hold and a consensus price target of $7.15.
+A number of brokerages have commented on BBCP.
+Zacks Investment Research cut shares of Concrete Pumping from a hold rating to a sell rating in a research note on Tuesday, June 15th.
+Robert W. Baird lifted their price objective on shares of Concrete Pumping from $10.00 to $11.00 and gave the stock an outperform rating in a research note on Tuesday, June 15th.
+One analyst has rated the stock with a sell rating, one has issued a hold rating and three have given a buy rating to the company.
+The stock presently has an average rating of Hold and a consensus target price of $7.15.

 Concrete Pumping Company Profile